db4rr/accessible-libations/recipes.md

 1. Add the juice of half a lime
 1. Add a splash of carbonated water and fill the glass with ice
 1. Add a measure of white rum and top with soda water
-1. Add a straw, stir, garnish with mint and enjoy!
+1. Add a straw, stir, garnish with mint
+1. Enjoy!

 | Variations | |
 | --- | --- |